 The ultimate responsibility for day-to-day operation of the University's tax affairs rests with the Chief Financial Officer.
-The Head of Tax, currently reporting to the Deputy Director of Finance, has day-to day authority to manage the tax affairs of the University (excluding payroll operations) assisted by dedicated Tax Team personnel.
-The Deputy Director of Finance, reporting to the Chief Financial Officer, also has day-to day authority to manage payroll operations.
-The Tax Team works with the Deputy Director of Finance and relevant teams to resolve payroll related queries as required.
+The Head of Tax, reporting to the Director of Procurement, Tax & Commercial Oversight (DPTCO), has day-to-day authority to manage the tax affairs of the University (excluding payroll operations) assisted by dedicated Tax Team personnel.
+The DPTCO reports to the Chief Financial Officer.
+The Tax Team work with other relevant teams within the Finance Division including the Payroll Team, for which the Director of Operational Finance is responsible.